 S.B.
 No. 2024 is a legislative act aimed at prohibiting the marketing, advertising, offering for sale, or selling of certain e-cigarette products in Texas.
 The bill amends the definition of "e-cigarette" to include any device that simulates smoking and consumable liquids used in these devices, regardless of whether they contain nicotine.
 It also clarifies that the term does not encompass prescription medical devices or medications unrelated to smoking cessation.
-Additionally, the bill establishes a new definition for "e-cigarette product" and outlines specific criteria under which marketing and sales of these products would be considered illegal, including products that appeal to minors or are disguised as common items like school supplies or toys.
+Additionally, the bill defines "e-cigarette product" and outlines specific criteria under which these products are prohibited, including those that appeal to minors through cartoon characters, food-like designs, or are disguised as everyday items.

-The bill increases the criminal penalty for violations, categorizing offenses as Class A misdemeanors.
-It specifies that the new regulations will take effect on September 1, 2025, and any offenses committed before this date will be governed by the previous laws.
-The legislation emphasizes the severability of its provisions, ensuring that if any part is deemed invalid, the remaining sections will still be enforceable.
-Overall, S.B.
-No. 2024 seeks to enhance public health protections by restricting the availability and appeal of e-cigarette products, particularly to minors.
+The act establishes that individuals who violate these prohibitions commit a Class A misdemeanor, increasing the criminal penalty associated with such offenses.
+The provisions of this act will take effect on September 1, 2025, and any offenses committed before this date will be governed by the previous law.
+The bill emphasizes the legislature's intent for its provisions to be severable, ensuring that if any part is found invalid, the remaining sections will still stand.

 Statutes affected: